A-Corn/A-Corn/README.md

 * 🌍  I'm based in New York
 * 🖥️  See my portfolio at [My Portfolio](http://www.a-corn.dev/index.html)
-* 🚀  I'm currently working on A Web app for developers to colab on projects
+* 🚀  I'm currently working on A Web app for developers to collaborate on projects
 * 🧠  I'm learning MERN
 * 🤝  I'm open to collaborating on Flask applications